In this article, I’m going to discuss mulberry molars. If you want to know anything about them then keep reading this article.

 Mulberry Molars don’t require any special treatment, you just have to visit a dentist to improve the appearance of the teeth.

 In severe form of cusp deformities, a more thorough treatment is necessary.
-And, here I am going to tell you the 3 Treatment procedures.
+And, here I am going to tell you the 3 Treatment procedures for this:

 - Dental Crown

 Let’s discuss them in detail for the thorough understanding.

 In this treatment procedure, bonds and veneers both are used as a dental crown to cover the front side of Mulberry Molars.
 The dental crown is a typical treatment method for the mulberry tooth which does not harm the tooth.
 (2)

 In severe cusp deformities, dental replacement is the only option left.